Wahid-najim/Wahid-najim/README.md

 ---

 ## 🚀 Featured Projects

+**🔍 RexC0n**
+An elite recon automation framework designed for rapid bug bounty reconnaissance and enumeration.

 **🤖 RescueBot**
 An Arduino Mega-based disaster response robot designed to track vitals using the **MAX30100** sensor and assist in search and rescue missions with **ESP8266** and servo motors.